Languages of Morocco: French

 French and Arabic (MSA) coexist in Moroccan administration and business.

 Within Morocco, French, one of the country's two prestige languages, is often used for business, diplomacy, and government; and serves as a lingua franca.
 Aleya Rouchdy, editor of Language Contact and Language Conflict in Arabic, said that "For all practical purposes, French is used as a second language."
-Some Generation Z protest groups have called for French to be replaced by English as the official second language of Morocco.
+Some Generation Z protest groups have called for French to be replaced by English as the second foreign language of Morocco.

 Different figures of French speakers in Morocco are given.
 According to the OIF, 36% of Moroccans speak French overall, while 47% of students have French as their medium of instruction at schools.
 According to the 2014 census, about 66% of literate people can read and write French, that is, 66% of 68% = 45%.
 Other sources put the number of total French speakers at 64% as of 2014.

 Spanish

 In a survey from 2005 by the CIDOB (Barcelona Centre for International Affairs), 21.9% of respondents from Morocco claimed to speak Spanish, with higher percentages in the northern regions.
 By 2017, that figure had declined to about 4.5% of the population.

 Spanish was used in northern Morocco and Western Sahara due to Spanish occupation of those areas and the incorporation of Spanish Sahara as a province.
 After Morocco declared independence in 1956, French and Arabic became the main languages of administration and education, causing the role of Spanish to decline.
 In northern Morocco, transmission of Spanish television is often available and there are interactions in Spanish on a daily basis in areas bordering the Spanish cities of Ceuta and Melilla.

 Today, Spanish is still offered as one of the foreign languages in the educational system but has fallen well behind French and English.
 According to the Cervantes Institute, there were 11,409 students learning Spanish in Morocco in 2016, a large decline from about 50,000 in 2005.
 Demand for Spanish and overall competency in the language has fallen since the start of the 21st century.